The Performance and Development of Indonesian Tomatoes

 ABSTRACT

 Indonesia is ranked third after China and India among the ten biggest producing countries of tomatoes in the Asia Pacific region.
 In the last five years, the production of Indonesia’s tomatoes increased by about 4.60% per year i.e., from 976,790 tons in 2018 to 1,168,743 in 2022.
-Indonesia has a surplus trade balance of tomatoes of about US$259,000 from US$280,000 in exports and US$21,000 in imports.
-However, there is a need to develop the tomato industry in Indonesia by providing the availability of good quality seeds and promoting investments.
+However, Indonesia is a net imprter of tomatoes, in particular as processed products.
+There is a need to develop the tomato industry in Indonesia by providing the availability of good quality seeds and promoting investments.
 The government institutions and private sectors in Indonesia have released several superior and good tomato varieties.
 The government has also shown interest in promoting agricultural development and offering policy support to attract investments.
 Investing in tomatoes in Indonesia can be a lucrative venture; therefore, staying informed about government regulations and incentives for agriculture in Indonesia is crucial for a successful venture.

 Keywords: tomatoes, seeds, investments, development, Indonesia